Chapter 4 Logistic Regression (Binary)

 Base R is typically sufficient for performing the basics of logisitic regression, but to get some of the outputs required, I have created some user defined functions that are available in the course package.

-stands for Generalized Linear Model, and this function can be used with a variety of dependent variables by specifying differentfamily="FAMILY"
+glmstands for Generalized Linear Model, and this function can be used with a variety of dependent variables by specifying differentfamily="FAMILY"options *lm(dv ~ iv1 + iv2, data)is the same as

 `glm(dv ~ iv1 + iv2, data, family=“gaussian”)- Usage: